Mvalentino92/Math_4_Glory/README.md

 **combo.java:** Calculates all possible combinations to reach a desired sum using a specified number of summands.
 It is in anticipation of calculating magic squares.
 The constraints are: The number of summands must be a perfect square of N, with 1-N, being the available numbers for the summands.
 All combinations must be unique.

+**deckcards.R:** Estimates the probability of being dealt the 10 different hands in poker.
+Prints a matrix showing the probabilities, the true theoretical values, and the percent error.
+Needs about 2-3 million iterations to accurate across all hands

 **iQueens.java:** An iterative implementation of the backtracking algorithm used to solve the NQueens problem.
 Runs about 20% faster than it's recursive counterpart.

 **rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.